- study a variety of cultures

 - be equipped to participate in an increasingly diverse world

 The value of religious studies is immeasurable.
-Over the past ten years, majors in Religious Studies from Bucknell University have, within six months of graduation, landed jobs in such diverse fields as accounting, banking, business consulting, cartography, chemistry, education, insurance and publishing.
+Over the past 10 years, majors in Religious studies from Bucknell University have, within six months of graduation, landed jobs in such diverse fields as accounting, banking, business consulting, cartography, chemistry, education, insurance and publishing.

 Engage with some of the most profound ideas, thinkers and questions that have challenged humanity.